 All projects require formal approval from the Raine Study Scientific Review Committee before the project can commence and there are four key stages in the application process, as outlined below:

 For new project applications, we suggest researchers contact the Scientific Management Committee to have an informal discussion about their project idea.
 The Committee can suggest potential collaborators and advise on relevant considerations, such as data access fees, need for a biosample request, and overlaps with previously approved projects.
-You can email the Scientific Officer.
+You can email the Scientific Manager.

 The Lead Investigator will submit a Project application via the Raine Online Submission System (ROSS).
 On ROSS, the project is only formally submitted after each member of the project team confirms their involvement and acknowledge our code of conduct.
 Once submitted, the application is reviewed during our fortnightly Scientific Management Committee (SMC) meeting.
 The SMC will discuss the project and then either place the item on the next Scientific Review Committee (SRC) meeting agenda or contact the Lead Investigator to suggest revisions.
 The SRC will then discuss the project and either approve, request revisions/amendments or reject it.
 The SRC meets face to face quarterly and electronically in between the face to face meetings.
 Please allow a period of 6-8 weeks from the formal submission of the project application to final approval.